farapart/II-GOOT/README.md

 see more: http://jmcauley.ucsd.edu/data/amazon/

+*(When processing the dataset, it may be necessary to remove a portion of the extremely high-activity users (such users often interact with more than 50% of the items, which does not make sense in the modeling process of a recommender model)*

+Due to space limitations, we have uploaded a processed dataset of Epinion (in Data-Epinion folder).
+For other datasets, you may need to download the original datasets from their respective sources and pre-process them (refer utils/datamodule.py).

 ## Setup

 For the shell scripts in bash, set `data_dir` to the directory with data in your device.
 Set `output_dir` to a directory where you want to save the model checkpoints, performance and so on.

 ## Run the code

+(Adjust -d -e -f according to your needs.)

 ```shell
 # run baseline